-Applying a Tier 2 approach for the process emissions from zinc production calls for technology-specific emission factors.
+Applying a Tier 2 approach for the process emissions from zinc production calls for technologyspecific emission factors.
 These are provided in the present subsection.
 A BREF document for this industry is available at http://eippcb.jrc.es/pages/FActivities.htm.
 In subsection 4.3.1 of the present chapter emission factors derived from the emission limit values (ELVs) as defined in the BREF document are provided for comparison.

-The present subsection provides technology-specific emission factors for the two techniques for primary zinc production described in this chapter; the electrochemical process and the thermal smelting process (see Table 3.3 and Table 3.4).
+The present subsection provides technology-specific emission factors for the two techniques for primary zinc production described in this chapter; the electrochemical process and the thermal smelting process (see section 2.2.1.1Error!
+Reference source not found. and 2.2.1.2Error!
+Reference source not found.).
 However, not many specific emission factors are available for these two processes.

-As for the Tier 1 approach, emissions of NO_x , SO_x and CO are assumed to originate mainly from combustion and are discussed in chapter 1.A.2.b.
+As for the Tier 1 approach, emissions of $NO_x$ , $SO_x$ and CO are assumed to originate mainly from combustion and are discussed in chapter 1.A.2.b.
 All other emissions are assumed to originate primarily from the process and are therefore discussed in the present chapter.